alonso-m/bamboo-arm-docker/README.md

 The change will affect fresh Bamboo installations.
 Upgrades and XML imports will still require the RSS settings to be changed manually in *Administration* &rarr; *Security settings*.

+Tomcat was upgraded to version 8.5.32.
+Default security settings were made more strict for umask, instead of 0022 it's 0027.
+If you want to keep same behavior use "-e UMASK=0022" variable when run Docker image, e.g.

+    $> docker run -d --name=bamboo671  -p 8085:8085 -p 54663:54663 -e UMASK=0022 -v bambooVolume:/var/atlassian/application-data/bamboo atlassian/bamboo-server:6.7.1